How Neurovertebral Decompression Can Help You Get Back to a Pain-Free Life

 Who should not opt for this treatment?

-It is imperative to note that neurovertebral decompression is not a one-size-fits-all solution and may not be appropriate for all patients with facet osteoarthritis.
+It is imperative to note that spinal decompression therapy is not a one-size-fits-all solution and may not be appropriate for all patients with facet osteoarthritis.
 Individuals with certain underlying medical conditions, such as spinal tumors, recent spinal fractures, spinal infections, or severe spinal instability, should avoid this method of treatment.
-Additionally, patients with a history of spinal surgery with instrumentation, such as screws and plates, may not be good candidates for neurovertebral decompression.
+Additionally, patients with a history of spinal surgery with instrumentation, such as screws and plates, may not be good candidates for spinal decompression therapy.
 Pregnant women and people with severe osteoporosis are also not recommended to undergo this treatment.
 A comprehensive evaluation, including imaging tests such as MRI or CT scan, is often necessary to determine eligibility for this procedure.

 Possible side effects

-In the context of long-term side effects, data are relatively limited, but available studies suggest that neurovertebral decompression is generally well tolerated.
+In the context of long-term side effects, data are relatively limited, but available studies suggest that spinal decompression therapy is generally well tolerated.
 However, it is imperative to emphasize that this treatment may not be appropriate for all patients, particularly those with a history of complex spinal surgery, vertebral fractures, tumors or spinal infections.
 Additionally, caution should be taken in patients with conditions such as severe osteoporosis, bleeding disorders, or cardiovascular disease.
-In these cases, a complete medical evaluation, including imaging studies and laboratory tests, is essential to assess the adequacy and safety of neurovertebral decompression treatment.
+In these cases, a complete medical evaluation, including imaging studies and laboratory tests, is essential to assess the adequacy and safety of spinal decompression therapy treatment.

 I hope these paragraphs will be useful to you.
 If you have any further questions or need further clarification, please let me know.